-Collection Summary: Diary kept by Beckwith during 1895 while living in New York City.
-Beckwith writes of his constant worry about money, his dissatisfaction with his painting, of friends and personal matters, the portraits he is working on, art and artists, his admiration for John Singer Sargent, classes at several art schools in the city, and the various clubs to which he belonged.
+Summary: This microfilmed diary was kept by Beckwith during 1895 while he was living in New York City.
+Beckwith writes of his constant worry about money; his dissatisfaction with his painting; of friends and personal matters; the portraits he is working on; art and artists,;his admiration for John Singer Sargent; classes at several art schools in the city; and the various clubs to which he belonged.

 Lent for microfilming by the New York Historical Society, 1974.

 The Archives of American Art also holds the James Carroll Beckwith papers, 1871-circa 1991, bulk 1875-1917.

 Location of Originals

 - Original in: The New York Historical Society.